practicalli/spacemacs/install-spacemacs/change-font.md

 You can change the font to any currently installed on your computer.
 The default font is [Source Code Pro](https://adobe-fonts.github.io/source-code-pro/).

-I set the default font to Ubuntu Mono from the freely available [Ubuntu Font Family](http://font.ubuntu.com/).
+Ubuntu Mono is also a great font to use for code.
+This font is available in the [Ubuntu Font Family](http://font.ubuntu.com/) and on all Ubuntu operating systems (and derivatives).

-Edit the `dotspacemacs-default-font` settting in the `~/.spacemacs` file
+To change font, open the `~/.spacemacs` file (`SPC f e d`) and edit the `dotspacemacs-default-font`

 ```lisp
    dotspacemacs-default-font '("Ubuntu Mono"